Hydroxynorketamine: Pharmacology

 However, a June 2017 study found that (2R,6R)-HNK does in fact block the NMDA receptor, similarly to ketamine.
 These findings suggest that the antidepressant-like effects of (2R,6R)-HNK may not actually be NMDA receptor-independent and that it may act in a similar manner to ketamine.

 Ketamine, (2R,6R)-HNK, and (2S,6S)-HNK have been found to be possible ligands of the estrogen receptor ERα (IC50 = 2.31, 3.40, and 3.53 μM, respectively).

-Clinical development
+In 2024, HNK was found to act as a highly potent positive allosteric modulator of the opioid receptors, including of the μ-opioid receptor (MOR).
+It shares this action with ketamine and norketamine.
+They are all active in this action at very low concentrations, for instance 1 nM.
+Ketamine, norketamine, and HNK can potentiate the effects of endogenous opioids like met-enkephalin and exogenous opioids like morphine.
+Opioid receptor positive allosteric modulation by these agents may be involved in their therapeutic effects, for instance their antidepressant and analgesic effects.

+Research

 (2R,6R)-HNK is under development by the National Institute of Mental Health (NIMH) in the United States for the treatment of depression.
 As of late 2019, it is in phase I clinical trials for this indication.
+It is also under development under the developmental code name SPL-801-B by Cybin for depressive disorders.